foodkit/lalamove-php-api/README.md

 ## Contributing ##

 Open a PR against master.
 Please use PSR-x conventions for everything and include tests.

+### Design goals ###

+* **Lean on the IDE**.
+We should leverage the IDE (autocompletion) to help the developer to use the library.
+* **Hide the transport mechanism (HTTP) as much as possible**.
+Except when absolutely necessary (e.g endpoint configuration, request timeouts), the end user should not be worried about HTTP concepts when using the library.
+* **Interface should be pleasant/unobtrusive to use**.
+The library should remove as much friction from the development process as possible.

 ## License ##